wp-plugins/online-reservation/readme.txt

 * Set maximum available table and seats
 * Assign how early and late, a reservation can be made by your customer
 * Email ( HTML ) notification for admin and customer when reservation is made
+* Protect Your reservation from spam and abuse with Captcha

 == Installation ==